Lincoln L series

-The Lincoln L series (also called the Lincoln Model L) is the first automobile that was produced by the Lincoln Motor Company.
-Introduced in 1920, the L series would continue to be produced after the bankruptcy of Lincoln in 1922 and its purchase by Ford Motor Company.
+The Lincoln L series (also called the Lincoln Model L) is a luxury car introduced by the Lincoln Motor Company in 1921 as its first automobile.
+It was manufactured in Detroit, Michigan, and would continue on after the bankruptcy of Lincoln in 1922 and its purchase by Ford Motor Company.

-It was an alternative to various top level luxury vehicles to include the Mercedes-Benz 630, Rolls-Royce Phantom I, Renault Type MC, Packard Twin Six, and Cadillac Type 61.
+The debut Lincoln was positioned at the top end of the motorcar marketplace, competing against the Mercedes-Benz 630, Rolls-Royce Phantom I, Renault Type MC, Packard Twin Six, and Cadillac Type 61.
 It was replaced during 1930 by the Model K.

-Assembly of the L series took place in Detroit, Michigan.

 Model history

 1917–1922

 After leaving the company over a dispute with William Durant over World War I production, Cadillac founder Henry Leland created the Lincoln Motor Company.
-Initially the company produced Liberty V12 aircraft engines as its only source of revenue.
+Initially, the company produced Liberty V12 aircraft engines as its only source of revenue.
 With the war concluded, and at the age of 74, Leland decided to make the Lincoln Motor car.
 The company was reorganized in 1920 and created the first L-series car in 1920, for sale as a 1921 model.